anthonylangsworth/EDMinorFactionSupport/README.md

-# ED Mission Summary
+# ED Minor Faction Support

 Creates a summary of pro- and anti-minor faction work by players for Elite:Dangerous used by the "Elite Dangerous AU & NZ" squadron.

-Requires .Net Core installed.

 Instructions:
+1. Requires .Net Core installed.
+See https://docs.microsoft.com/en-us/dotnet/core/install/windows for details.
-1. Compile the executable.
+2. Compile the executable.
-2. Run the executable after a day of play.
+3. Run the executable after a day of play.
 It will scan the gane's journal files and output to the console window a summary.

 I recommend piping the results to the Windows clipboard by using the built-in "clip" command, e.g. "EDMinorFactionSupport | clip".
 You can then paste the result in Discord easily (although it requires some tweaking still).